ccloc

 Type: list:string

-Profile names for one or more template events defined in the events section.
+Profile names for one or more templates defined in the events section.
 It can be a single name or a list of event profile names.
 In a list the names are separated by comma.

 profiles